-Key Skills Descriptors
+Key skills Descriptors

-Manages pre-existing medical conditions in the pregnant woman
+Manages pre-existing medical conditions in a pregnant woman

-- Demonstrates the ability to provide preconceptual advice to women and sensitively discuss risks during pregnancy to create tailored management plans with liaison with other specialties where appropriate. - Identifies, assesses and manages pre-existing medical conditions in the pregnant or postnatal woman. - Understands the impact of pregnancy on disease and of disease on pregnancy. - Formulates appropriate and individualised management plans for pregnancy, birth and the postnatal period in consultation with other specialties and obstetric anaesthesia. - Prescribes safely and understands the challenge of safe prescribing in pregnancy, making changes to medications where necessary.
+- Demonstrates the ability to provide preconceptual advice to women and sensitively discuss risks during pregnancy.
+Uses this to create tailored management plans, in conjunction with other specialties where appropriate. - Identifies, assesses and manages pre-existing physical and mental health conditions in a pregnant or postnatal woman - Understands the impact of pregnancy on disease and of disease on pregnancy. - Formulates appropriate and individualised management plans for pregnancy, birth and the postnatal period, in consultation with other specialities and obstetric anaesthesia. - Prescribes safely and understands the challenge of safe prescribing in pregnancy, making changes to medications where necessary.